rsonger/software-engineering-lab/_posts/2026-05-13-geometric_transformations.md

 # Overview

-The common transformations in computer graphics are:
+In computer graphics, the most common transformations are:
 - **[Scaling](#scaling)**: changing the size of an object.
 - **[Rotation](#rotation)**: rotating the object around a fixed point.
 - **[Translation](#translation)**: changing the coordinate position of the object.
-- **[Projection](#projection)**: changing the 3D object into a 2D image for display.
+- **[Projection](#projection)**: converting the 3D object into a 2D image for display.

-We will first describe formulas for calculating the matrices of each type of transformation.
+Here we will first describe formulas for calculating the matrices of each of these transformation.
 Then we will look at the differences between *global transformations* (changes made relative to the world coordinates) and *[local transformations](#local-transformations)* (changes made relative to object coordinates).

 # Scaling